 - Parties often regard English courts or London maritime arbitration as experienced and specialized in yachting and shipping matters.

-- The MYBA charter contract are therefore often claimed to be recognized international “standard form” in the yacht chartering industry.
-Brokers, owners, captains, and charterers worldwide are familiar with its layout, terms, and usage and prefer such standardized documentation to reduce drafting time.
-But this is a poor argument as they do not legally research the individual case and think about the consequences of using such a template without a proof of fit!
+- The MYBA charter contract template are therefore often claimed to be recognized international “standard form” in the yacht chartering industry.
+Brokers, owners, captains, and charterers worldwide are claimed to be familiar with its layout, terms, and usage and prefer such standardized documentation to reduce drafting time.
+But this is a poor argument as the named mostly do not understand the contract content and its consequences and they do not legally research the individual case and think about the consequences of using such a template without a proof of fit!
+Use in absence of proof!

 Real-World Example Scenario